 St Anne Guadeloupe is home to one of the most incredible beaches I’ve ever stepped foot on.
 If you want a slice of paradise, this is the place for you.

-Guadeloupe is one of my fave Caribbean islands, there’s no denying it.
-Brightly coloured buildings, a relaxed but carnivalesque vibe, and some of the most glorious beaches I’ve ever laid eyes on; it’s frankly just downright marvellous.
-There are GOOD TIMES to be had here!
-I visited St Anne on my last day in Guadeloupe, after three months docking regularly there, and although it was one of the more developed places we visited on the French Caribbean island (ie, resort central station, please mind the gap), this made a great day trip from Pointe-a-Pitre, allowing us to chill out and appreciate the Caribbean lifestyle in a truly relaxed and peaceful fashion.
+I visited St Anne on my last day on the island, after three months docking regularly in Guadeloupe’s port and capital city, Pointe-a-Pitre.
+Although it was one of the more developed places we visited on the French Caribbean island (ie, resort central station, please mind the gap), this made a great day trip from Pointe-a-Pitre, allowing us to chill out and appreciate the Caribbean lifestyle in a truly relaxed and peaceful fashion.

 Rain, rain and hurricanes

 We set off in a taxi from Pointe-a-Pitre, loving life and very much excited for what the day had to bring.
 Goats and chickens wandered up and down the roads, thick forests of palm trees swayed in the breeze, and the peeling roadside billboards announced their slogans pretty much exclusively in French, because, you know: